Index: Gallaghers | Neighbors | Others |

 - Domestic Abuse: Marco (her flame) abuses her, and she ends up crashing at the Gallaghers for a while.

 - Mafia Princess: Her father is a huge drug lord.

 - Ms. Fanservice: With some Foreign Fanservice mixed in due to her Brazilian origins.
 She's always in something tight or skimpy.

 - Your Cheating Heart: It's complicated.
-Jimmye is only married to her because her father's a drug lord, and they have no affection for each other.
-Both her and Jimmy see people on the side.
-Those being Fiona, and Marco, respectively.
+Jimmy is only married to her because her cartel leader father forced him into it and they have no affection for each other (even though both have no problem with having sex with each other).
+She and Jimmy see people on the side.
+Those being Marco and Fiona respectively.

 One of Debbie's classmates who is very promiscuous, and is a prostitute.

 - Book Dumb: It's been said that she's been in the 3rd grade four times.

 - Fille Fatale: She knows very much what men want.